 This combined program does not accept transfers, and candidates who have attended college are disqualified from applying.
 Candidates who have a B.S. or B.A. degree should apply directly to the M.S.
 Physician Assistant Studies program.

-A completed and fully processed application must be received by the program from CASPA no later than October 1 for the class entering the following Fall.
+In order to be considered for admission, candidates must e-Submit their applications through CASPA no later than October 1 for the class entering the following Fall.

 Prospective applicants are invited to attend one of our information sessions to meet with department faculty and learn more about the program.